 Next: This is why we don’t know the title yet.

 2. Kevin Feige has suggested that the new title is a spoiler

 In the months following the Russo Brothers’ announcement that they would be retitling the fourth Avengers, fans waited to hear an announcement about what the new name would be.
 But no announcement came.
-Earlier this year, Kevin Feige was asked if the title was being withheld because it’s a spoiler, and he said that that is correct.
+Earlier in 2017, Kevin Feige was asked if the title was being withheld because it’s a spoiler, and he said that that is correct.